cassiebreviu/intro-nlp-wine-reviews/README.md

 6. Try doing a text classification on a different dataset.

 Data science is a trial and error sport so this is just the beginning of possibilities with this dataset!

+TODO: this should prob be a separate blog
+# Save model and deploy to Azure Functions